cakwok/Autonomous-Driving/3. Sensor Fusion and Object Tracking/readme.md

 Track management is about initalization of new tracks, deletion of old tracks, and assignment of confidence value to a track.

 In this task, I have initialized a track by transforming a measurement from sensor to vehicle coorinates.
-Then to keep track of unassigned tracks over a window size.
+Then keep track of unassigned tracks over a window size.

 If a track is in confirmed state but has fallen below a threshold, the track would be deleted.
-Alternatively, we can remove initialized and tentative tracks if their noise covariance has exceeded a certain values, since the uncertainly is large enough to be discarded.
+Initialized and tentative tracks, on the other hand, since we don't have enough track score to reference, we can refer to their noise covariance instead.
+Shall the uncertainty exceed a certain values, the track could be be discarded.

-Otherwise, a confirmed track would be increased in track score so we would have a confidence level of a track.
+Otherwise, a confirmed track would be increased in track score so we would have a confidence level.

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/21034990/224194171-a4891c20-ff05-4e7b-862e-53c316ba9d80.png"><img width="500" alt="image" src="https://user-images.githubusercontent.com/21034990/224194042-d1b076ef-21ac-474b-a6e3-7c8133ebbb98.png">